BousilDev/strategy-game-3/Meeting-notes.md

 3. Add buildings to UI map
 4. Add actual selected Tile info to info layer
 5. Merge changes before review on Thursday

+# Meeting 20.11.2025 16::00 - 18::00 @On site
+Sprint 3, review and sprint planning

+**Participants**:

+1. Oliver Niemi
+2. Konsta Suuriniemi
+3. Aleksi Sarja
+4. Topi Varuskivi
+5. Atte Inki
+6. Rami Ghoniem (TA)

+## Summary of works

+Merged all changes to master.
+Started implementing cards to UI.

+## Challenges

+1. SFML freezes on one machine, seems like a one machine issue

+## Actions

+1. Reviewed sprint 3
+2. Discussed sprint 4 goals
+3. Noticed some bugs in tests

+## Project status

+Game exists but controlling the game itself through UI is not implemented.

+### TODOs

+1. Fix code (saving & loading) so that it passes tests
+2. Finish unfinished parts
+3. Add sprint 4 issues to issue board